The Constitutional Status of the Faroe Islands

-The Home Rule Arrangement established the Faroe Islands as an autonomous nation within the Danish Kingdom and the main objective of the arrangement was to facilitate the transfer of authority, and thus responsibility, over certain fields to Faroese authorities, to recognise the special historical, national and geographical position of the Faroe Islands, within the Kingdom of Denmark.
+The Home Rule Arrangement established the Faroe Islands as an autonomous nation within the Danish Kingdom.
+The main objective of the arrangement was to facilitate the transfer of competences over certain fields to Faroese authorities.

-Since the implementation of the Home Rule Act, the Faroe Islands have assumed legislative and administrative responsibility of a wide range of areas, including; the conservation and management of marine resources, protection of the environment, sub-surface resources, external trade relations, financial policy, business regulation, taxation and customs, energy, transport communications, emergency preparedness, social security, culture, education and research.
+Since the implementation of the Home Rule Act, the Faroe Islands have assumed legislative and administrative responsibility in a wide range of areas, such as the conservation and management of marine resources, protection of the environment, continental shelf resources, external trade relations, financial policy, business regulation, taxation and customs, energy, transport communications, emergency preparedness, social security, culture, education and research.

-The scope and procedures for the transfer of legislative and administrative powers to the Faroe Islands are regulated by Takeover Act of 2005 - Act no. 578 from the 24th of June, 2005.
-The Takeover Act states that the agreement is made between the Faroese and the Danish Governments as equal partners.
+The scope and procedures for the transfer of legislative and administrative powers to the government of the Faroe Islands are regulated by the Assumption Act of 2005 - Act no. 578 from the 24th of June, 2005.

-The Takeover Act states that the Faroese Government may decide unilaterally to exercise legislative and administrative powers with respect to the Faroe Islands in all matters not already under Faroese authority, with the exception of the constitution, citizenship, the supreme court, foreign, security and defence policy, and monetary and currency matters.
-Fields of responsibility not taken over by the Faroese authorities, remain under the authority of the Danish Government and Constitution.
-These include; the police, the prison and probation service, law of legal capacity, family law and succession law, immigration and border control, financial regulation and supervision and aviation.
+According to the Assumption Act the Government of the Faroes has unilateral authority to assume legislative and executive competences in the jurisdiction of the Faroe Islands in all matters not already under Faroese authority, with the exception of the constitution, citizenship, the supreme court, foreign, security and defence policy, and monetary and currency matters.
+Fields of responsibility not already assumed the Government of the Faroes remain under the authority of the Danish Government and Constitution.
+These include the police, the prison and probation service, law of legal capacity, immigration and border control, financial regulation and aviation supervision.

 The Faroese authorities gain legislative and administrative authority over each field they take over, and are also responsible for the financial cost associated with said fields.

 The Danish Government grants an annual subsidy to the Faroe Islands, commonly called the Block Grant.
 In 2001 it was reduced from 982 million DKK to 616 million DKK.
 It increased slightly in 2012, as a result of index-linking, and is currently frozen at 642 million DKK (86 million Euro).
-The subsidy makes up 3.3% of the current Faroese GDP, compared to 11.2% in 2000, and it funded 13% of the national budget in 2017, compared to 28,7% in 2000.
+The subsidy makes up 2% of the current Faroese GDP, compared to 11.2% in 2000, and it funds 9.5% of the national budget in 2020, compared to 28,7% in 2000.

 The Foreign Policy Act

-This act states that the Faroese authorities may enter into negotiations and agreements with foreign states and international organisations, on behalf of the Realm, in regards to fields entirely taken over by the Faroese authorities.
+According to the 2005 Act, the Government of the Faroes may enter into negotiations and agreements with States and international organizations, on behalf of the Realm, in regard to fields the competence of which is assumed by Faroese authorities.